And so their spirits soared

 Pyrrhic (fr.
 Greek for war dance, adjective = Pyrrhic): two light (short) syllables [ – – ]

-This is a hypothetical metrical unit sometimes called upon to clear up problems of traditional scansion by feet, a usage which is deprecated by some.
+In English, this is a hypothetical metrical unit sometimes called upon to clear up problems of traditional scansion by feet, a usage which is deprecated by some.
+It is common in classical Greek poetry.

 Choriamb (adjective = Choriambic): two light (short) syllables between two accented (long) syllables. [ / – – / ]